IBM/predict-fraud-using-auto-ai/CBSE-README.md

-# Fraud Prediction using Auto AI
+# Build, Train & Deploy model

 In this code pattern, we will demonstrate how to train, build & deploy a predictive model using automated and manual methodology.
 Students can understand the supervised learning example & play around by following the steps below to complete the model building process which is one of the critical aspects under machine learning.